-In our implementation termination is declared in Step 2 or Sep 3 when the corresponding constraint violation is less than 10^{-6} .
+In our implementation termination is declared in Step 2 or Sep 3 when the corresponding constraint violation is less than $10^{-6}$ .
 Table 2.1 displays typical performance of the cutting-plane algorithm on (comparatively more difficult) large problem instances.
-In the Table, 'Polish1'-'Polish3' are the three Polish cases included in MAT-POWER [51] (in Polish1 we increased loads by 30%).
+In the Table, 'Polish1'-'Polish3' are the three Polish cases included in MAT-POWER [54] (in Polish1 we increased loads by 30%).
 All Polish cases have uniform random costs on [0.5, 2.0] for each generator and ten arbitrarily chosen wind sources.
 The average wind power penetration for the four cases is 8.8%, 3.0%, 1.9%, and 1.5%.
 'Iterations' is the number of linearly-constrained subproblems solved before the algorithm converges.
 'Barrier iterations' is the total number of iterations of the barrier algorithm in CPLEX over all subproblems, and 'Time' is the total (wallclock) time required by the algorithm.
-For each case, line tolerances are set to two standard deviations and generator tolerances three standard deviations.
+Line tolerances are set to two standard deviations and generator tolerances three standard deviations (tail probabilities 0.0228 and 0.00135, respectively).
 These instances all prove unsolvable if directly tackled by CPLEX or Gurobi.
+A more challenging test involving the Polish grid is reported in Section 3.6.